carpentries/instructor-development/roles/liaison.md

-# Steering Committee Liaison(s)
+# Committee Liaison(s)

+The Mentoring Subcommittee benefits from regular updates from other committees within the organisation.
+Currently, the committee receives updates from the Steering and Training Committees.

 ## Responsibilities

-- Advise mentoring committee on decisions or actions that should be brought to the steering committee
+- Advise mentoring committee on decisions or actions that should be brought to the representative's committee
-- Update the steering committee on mentoring committee activities
+- Update the representative's committee on mentoring committee activities
-- Bring items requiring steering committee approval before the steering committee and report back to the mentoring committee
+- Bring items requiring representative's committee approval before that committee and report back to the mentoring committee

 ## Time Commitment